How Engineers Analyze Code Review Practices in Bitbucket

-This is a fantastic plugin, really useful to analyze code review, monitor individual repo activity or a developer’s activity across multiple repos.
+This is a fantastic plugin, really useful to analyze code review practices, monitor individual repo activity or a developer’s activity across multiple repos.
 Looks and works great!

 Philip O’Gorman, JCA Electronics